 The water castle Tirta Gangga open every day except for Nyepi.
 Where the entire activity in Bali pause.

 |Every day except Nyepi||08:00 – 19:00 WITA|

 Tirta Gangga Palace Entrance Fee

 Just like almost every tourist attraction in Bali.
 It accepts only cash and local currency.
-The entrance fee for foreign cost IDR30k and additional charge IDR10k for swimming in the freshwater.
+The entrance fee for foreign cost Rp50.000 and an additional charge Rp10.000 for swimming in the freshwater.